Liam Neeson: 2008–present: Action stardom

-On 31 January 2014, it was reported that Neeson would work with director Martin Scorsese again in an adaptation of the novel Silence.
-Neeson had a supporting role as the henchman Bad Cop/Good Cop in the animated film The Lego Movie, which was a critical and commercial success.
+Neeson had a supporting role as the henchman Bad Cop/Good Cop in the animated film The Lego Movie (2014), which was a critical and commercial success.
 Neeson later played Bill Marks in the 2014 action film Non-Stop.
 The film was released on 28 February 2014.
-He also appeared, uncredited, as God in the BBC2 series Rev..
-Neeson stars in the 2014 film A Walk Among the Tombstones, an adaption of the best-selling novel of the same name, in which he plays former cop Matthew Scudder, a detective hired to hunt the killers of a drug dealer's wife.
+He also appeared, uncredited, as God in the BBC2 series Rev. Neeson starred in the 2014 film A Walk Among the Tombstones, an adaption of the best-selling novel of the same name, in which he plays former cop Matthew Scudder, a detective hired to hunt the killers of a drug dealer's wife.
+That same year, he starred with Seth MacFarlane as an outlaw in the western comedy film A Million Ways to Die in the West.
 During Super Bowl XLIX, Supercell did a Clash of Clans commercial with Neeson playing the game as "AngryNeeson52" and vowing revenge on his opponent "BigBuffetBoy85" while waiting for his scone at a bakery.
 The appearance was a parody of his role in Taken.
-In 2016, Neeson narrated the RTÉ One three-part documentary on the Easter Rising, 1916.
-In 2016, he did the voice and motion capture for the Monster in the Spanish film A Monster Calls.

 Following the success of the Taken films, Neeson has become increasingly known as a star of action thriller films.
-Besides his aforementioned action-thrillers made in collaboration with Collet-Serra, other recent action films starring Neeson have included The Grey, A Walk Among the Tombstones, Cold Pursuit, Honest Thief, The Marksman, The Ice Road, Blacklight and Memory.
+Besides The A-Team, Unknown, The Grey, Non-Stop, A Walk Among the Tombstones, Run All Night, The Commuter and Retribution, other recent action films starring Neeson have included Cold Pursuit (2019), Honest Thief (2020), The Marksman (2021), The Ice Road (2021) (followed by a 2025 sequel), Blacklight (2022), Memory (2022), In the Land of Saints and Sinners (2023) and Absolution (2024).
 Neeson has indicated a desire to retire from the action genre though the films have taken his acting career in a new direction.

+In 2016, Neeson narrated the RTÉ One three-part documentary on the Easter Rising, 1916.
+Also in 2016, Neeson reunited with director Martin Scorsese on the drama Silence, starring alongside Andrew Garfield and Adam Driver.
+That same year, he did the voice and motion capture for the Monster in the Spanish film A Monster Calls.
+In 2018, he acted in the Coen brothers' western anthology film The Ballad of Buster Scruggs and the Steve McQueen crime thriller Widows, acting opposite Viola Davis.
+He portrayed Mark Felt in Mark Felt: The Man Who Brought Down the White House (2017), directed by Peter Landesman and Philip Marlowe in Marlowe (2022), directed by Neil Jordan.
+He acted in the romantic drama Ordinary Love (2019) with Lesley Manville and the biographical drama Wildcat starring Maya Hawke.
+On television, he played Chief Constable Byers in Derry Girls (2022), and portrayed a fictional version of himself in Atlanta (2022).

+In 2025 he starred as Frank Drebin Jr. in The Naked Gun, a departure from and reference to his career as an action star.